openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 public func optionWidth(value: Length): This
 ```

-**Function:** Sets the width of dropdown menu items based on the specified Length type value.
-Percentage settings are not supported.
+**Function:** Sets the width of dropdown menu items based on the specified Length value.
+Percentage values are not supported.

 When set to an invalid value or less than the minimum width (56.vp), the attribute does not take effect, and the menu item width reverts to the initial value (2 grid units).